Michael Brown (rock musician): Personal life and death

 On March 19, 2015, Brown died at age 65 of heart failure in Englewood, New Jersey.
-He is survived by his wife Yvonne and sons Skylar and Adrian.
+He is survived by his aforementioned family, wife Yvonne Brown (nee’ Vitale) and twin sons, Skylar and Adrian.
 He was the first of the original four members of the Left Banke to pass away: George Cameron died in 2018, and Steve Martin Caro and Tom Finn both died in 2020.